 - Geoffrey is the City of Kwinana’s Engineering Development Officer and has been a member of the Sediment Task Force since February 2018.

 David Coremans representing the Urban Development Institute of Australia WA

 - David is the Principal Environmental Consultant, Team Leader – Hydrology, for Emerge Associates and member of UDIA(WA), and has been a member of the Sediment Task Force since October 2014.

-- Rachelle is the Assistant Director of the Planning & Building Branch of HIA (WA) and has been a member of the Sediment Task Force since November 2017.
+- Aaron Sice is the Assistant Director of Building and Planning for HIA (WA).
+Aaron joined the Sediment Task Force in November 2019.

 Jason Pitman, representing Perth NRM

 - Jason has been involved in the Sediment Taskforce since 2017 and represents Perth NRM by providing advice in how we can collectively overcome sediment issues facing our waterways and wetlands.

 - Jason has several years’ experience in delivering and coordinating water programs and provides strategic insight from a catchment-scale perspective.